Ex-Gaza chief Haniya elected leader of Hamas

 The 54-year-old with a salt-and-pepper beard takes charge of Hamas as it seeks to ease its international isolation while not marginalising hardliners within the movement.

-On Monday, Hamas unveiled a new policy document easing its stance on Israel after having long called for its destruction.
+On Monday, it unveiled a new policy document easing its stance on Israel after having long called for its destruction.

 The document notably accepts the creation of a Palestinian state in the West Bank, east Jerusalem and Gaza, the territories occupied by Israel in the Six-Day War of 1967.